EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 ## Tests

-Nextflow tests are executed with [nf-test](https://github.com/askimed/nf-test)
+Nextflow tests are executed with [nf-test](https://github.com/askimed/nf-test).
+It takes around 9 minutes to run.

 Run: